sau2019/flutter-mweather/README.md

 - srkit28@gmail.com

 Before using this project.
-Make sure you read our MIT Policies.
+Make sure you read our MIT License Policies.
 Special Thanks to flutter team for introducing such type of sdk.

 For flutter docs: